anormalperson8/Birthday/README.md

 # Birthday Eevee

 A Discord bot for storing birthdays, and announces when the date matches.<br/>
-Written specifically for a friend's Discord server.
+Written specifically for friends' Discord servers.

 Also used as an exercise to familiarise myself with the syntax of Python programming language.

-This project contains a lot of spaghetti code.
+This project contains a lot of spaghetti codes.

-## Version 1.0
+## Version 2.0
-The bot is based mostly on slash commands.
+Just like the first version, the bot is based mostly on slash commands.

-Planned aspects for Birthday Eevee has officially been done.
-This bot remembers birthdays of user in a Discord server, and announces on that day!
+The bot has been updated to accommodate multiple servers!

-The bot also comes with an echo function, and a moderator-induced emoji reaction command.
+This bot remembers birthdays of user in a Discord server, and announces them on the relevant day.

-#### Version 1.0.5
+#### Version 2.0.0
-- Added ability to delete birthdays of members that are not in the guild anymore.
+- Added support to multiple servers
-- Added a filter of non-guild members in upcoming birthday command.
+- Tried (Keyword: Tried) to make the code a little bit nicer to read.
+Just a *tiny little bit*.
+Still very spaghetti.

 ### [main.py](/main.py)